 Why There’s So Much Confusion Around “Country of Origin” with Computers

-Sadly, I thought this was going to be an easy category to research, but it turned out to be one of the toughest.
+I thought this was going to be an easy category to research, but it turned out to be one of the toughest.
 I thought it’d be easy because there are so many famous non-China brands out there.
 Asus and Acer are both based in Taiwan.
 HP and Dell have storied histories in the United States.
-And yet even though none of them literally sold themselves out to ownership in China (as IBM did to Lenovo), from a manufacturing perspective, all of them appear to rely 100% on China’s supply chain to some degree.
+And yet even though none of them sold ownership of their company to China (as IBM did to Lenovo), all of them appear to rely 100% on China’s supply chain to some degree.

 I am especially shocked at how quickly Taiwan-based companies not only allowed China to dominate manufacturing, but seem to be fueling and accelerating the process.
-Especially for Taiwan this is borderline tragic, given that it’s the CCP’s goal to “unify” Taiwan and China.
+I’m shocked because that it’s the CCP’s goal to “unify” Taiwan and China.
 And make no mistake–“unifying” doesn’t mean “one country, two systems”.
 Just ask Hong Kong how that went.

 That said, there’s more to understanding what goes into your laptop than you can tell from the “Made In” label on the box.
 I used to be pretty knowledgeable about the PC industry, but I didn’t realize how the landscape has shifted so dramatically in just the last 5 years.